 You may notice different issues from the debug tool:

-I cannot find my install
+a) I cannot find my install

 Make sure you have opened the app once and the version you installed includes Batch's SDK.

-No token found
+b) No token found

-The SDK may have trouble indexing your token, please look for errors in the logcat of your app.
+If the installation date is correct, the SDK may have trouble indexing your token, please look for errors in the logcat of your app.

 The token you are targeting is not valid anymore, probably because you have recently reinstalled the app.
 You will need to update it from the debug tool by clicking the "save as a test device" button.